IsabellaGawthorneQCA/1701QCA-Assessment1-/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to type the code instead of using the blocks, as well as how to operate the small motor in the kit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a large scaled fan or a boat motor mechanism.

 ### Experiment 6 ###

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](experiment6.JPG)

-(Insert a caption here)
+(operating a buzzer)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to make sound using the micro;bit, code and buzzer. from this pressing buttons A, B OR both created different sounds.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a fire alarm.